Seed Starting, When Should You Start Anyway?

 The cold hardy seeds are those that like cooler temperatures and are often planted in the fall.
 They winter over beautifully to perform in early spring after becoming well-established over the winter.
 Some of these are lettuces, snapdragons, spinach, cabbages, and sweet william.

 So, back to when to start.
 This season is coming upon us to start those warm season seeds (tomatoes, sunflowers, etc,).
-But Beware! don’t start too early!
+But beware, don’t start too early!
 One of the most frustrating struggles I hear folks have when starting indoors is how big and unmanageable the plants got before they could plant outdoors.
 This is simply because, in our excitement to get started, we start too soon.
 This leads to an unhealthy, tall, lanky plant that will not perform and produce like a younger healthier plant.

 Solution: get excited and get outdoors and prepare for spring doing chores (weeding, mulching adding compost, etc) and wait on seed starting to the correct time.
 The correct time for us is later than most seed starters because we use the soil blocking method that really accelerates plant growth because of the healthy environment they are in.
 We start tomatoes 4-5 weeks before planting out, and zinnias 2-3 weeks.